redcurry/LearningUnity/README.md

 * Global physics settings are in Edit -> Project Settings -> Physics.

+* Edit how often physics is calculated:
+  * Project Settings -> Time, then Fixed Timestep

 ### Raycasting

 * For efficiency, pass a Layer when Raycasting.